XXXTentacion: Personal life

-Onfroy had two half siblings—an older sister named Ariana and a younger brother named Aiden.
-Onfroy lived in Florida with rapper Denzel Curry and producer Ronny J in the past.
-Before his death, Onfroy was moving into a 6000 ft2 mansion in Parkland, which he bought, in November 2017, for US$1,400,000.
+Onfroy had five half-siblings: four on his father's side, an older sister named Ariana, a younger brother named Corey, a younger brother named Givon, and a sister named Ayla; and one on his mother's side, a younger brother named Aiden.
+In the mid-2010s, Onfroy lived in Florida with rapper Denzel Curry and producer Ronny J. Before his death, Onfroy was moving into a 6000 ft2 mansion in Parkland, which he bought, in November 2017, for US$1,400,000.
 At the time of his death, Onfroy lived with his girlfriend Jenesis Sanchez.
 The couple owned three cats and two dogs.

 Onfroy had been friends with a number of rappers and musicians, including Ski Mask the Slump God, Lil Uzi Vert, PnB Rock, Denzel Curry, Lil Yachty, Trippie Redd, Juice Wrld, and Billie Eilish.
-Billie Eilish claimed in an interview that Onfroy was able to talk her out of a plan to end her own life.
+Billie Eilish claimed in an interview that Onfroy was able to talk her out of a plan to attempt suicide.

-Fellow emo rapper Trippie Redd briefly ceased his association with Onfroy once details of the allegations against Onfroy surfaced.
-After the falling out, Onfroy stated at a concert that he understood why Trippie Redd did not want to associate with him, saying, "Not that long ago I was a piece of shit.
+Fellow emo rapper Trippie Redd briefly ended his association with Onfroy once details of the allegations against Onfroy surfaced.
+After the falling out, Onfroy stated at a concert that he understood why Trippie Redd refused to associate with him, saying, "Not that long ago I was a piece of shit.
 I will tell you all personally I was a piece of shit person, bro.
 And I can admit that, bro.
 I was not a good person.
 But I've been trying my best to change myself."
 Onfroy said that he still believed Trippie Redd was an "amazing artist" and proceeded to perform their song, "Fuck Love".
 Trippie Redd accepted his apology and responded on Instagram, "It takes a real man to speak on shit and really apologize for their actions...
 I also apologize for anything I've said about you."

 In February 2018, Onfroy posted on Instagram that he was preparing to return to school.
-In March 2018 he announced that he was going to a community college to get his GED, which he completed according to his death certificate.
+In March 2018, he announced that he was getting his GED, which he completed according to his death certificate, and going to community college.
 Onfroy was public about his struggle with depression.